-- Recording interval: Choose the type of recording and interval you wish for the track to be generated for your navigation. - By time: The point of each track will be recorder every X seconds. - By distance: The point of each track will be recorder every X meters. - Automatic: the track will be automatically recorded when changing course and depending on speed.
-In a straight line, the program will record few points. - Track colour: Choose the colour for the generated track. - Thickness: Choose the thickness of the line representing the track between values of 1 to 7 points. - Points shown without reduction: The recorded track will be visible on the screen.
-Latest points will be shown as they are recorded (no reduction).
-You can choose how long will be this latest section of the track which will show all of its track points. - Reduction for previous points: In order to save memory, it is recommended to make a reduction of the rest of the shown track.
-Choose a reduction % and the shown track (except the latest points) will be reduced.
-For example, if you choose 80% reduction, only 1 of every 5 points will be shown on screen.
-Important: This reduction does not affect the recorded track file, which will keep all points.
-Only concerns to what is displayed on screen at that moment.
+- Recording interval: Choose the type of recording and interval you wish for the track to be generated for your navigation. - $\circ\quad$ By time: The point of each track will be recorder every X seconds. - By distance: The point of each track will be recorder every X meters. - Automatic: the track will be automatically recorded when changing course and depending on speed.
+In a straight line, the program will record few points. - Colour of track: Choose the colour for the generated track. - Thickness: Choose the thickness of the line representing the track between values of 1 to 7 points. - Points to visualize: The recorded track will be visible on the screen with the number of points you choose.
+If you go over this number, the points from the beginning of the track will disappear, but they will be saved in the created track file and you will be able to see them the next time you open the track.